Gnarus-G/maccel/README.md

 Usage: maccel <COMMAND>

 Commands:
-  bind       Attach a device to the maccel driver bindall    Attach all detected mice to the maccel driver unbind     Detach a device from the maccel driver, reattach to the generic usbhid driver
+  tui        Open the Terminal UI to manage the parameters and see a graph of the sensitivity bind       Attach a device to the maccel driver bindall    Attach all detected mice to the maccel driver unbind     Detach a device from the maccel driver, reattach to the generic usbhid driver